sambatv/imagecheck/docs/README.md

 ### go build

-You can also build the application locally:
+You can also build the application locally using the `go` toolchain:

 ```shell
 git clone https://github.com/sambatv/imagecheck.git